 In this case study, Meagan and Jason looked at various data sets to determine the best probe placement for Teralytic's pilot with Trimble® in Montana.

-In addition to aerial imagery, they examined at data from the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) soil surveys as well as elevation, slope, aspect, and soil test maps.
+In addition to aerial imagery, they examined data from the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) soil surveys as well as elevation, slope, aspect, and soil test maps.
 They also incorporated site-specific information from Trimble's Soil Information System and Crop Health Imagery as decision-making tools.

 With this, Meagan and Jason were able to find where the field composition changed and determine the best locations for in-ground soil sensors.
 After an easy install using our custom-made soil auger, the Teralytic probes were placed.

 Now the manual work is done, and we can sit back as the probes send real-time soil health data to our dashboard.

 Stay tuned for more case studies as more Teralytic probes are placed in the ground, from Montana, to Australia, to South Africa.